 Your focus on Pinterest should be the same niche as your craft blog.
 Pinterest is a compliment to your website/blog It will drive more traffic to your blog and will create more followers and regular traffic.

 Pinterest is free to use and setting up your account is easy enough.
-You will want to set up as a business, Generally, speaking, PInterest doea have an ad program.
-But of course the ads are not free.
+You will want to set up as a business, Generally, speaking, Pinterest does have an ad program.
+But of course, the ads are not free.

 You can use Pinterest to generate traffic to your blog.
 You can post your tutorials and videos of course.
 You can post your blog pages.